 3. Only pick the most salient data points.

-Although it may be tempting to publish every bit of data you gather, the best way to share them is only to circulate the most notable highlights in your multifamily content marketing.
+Although publishing every bit of data you gather may be tempting, the best way to share them is to circulate the most notable highlights in your multifamily content marketing.
 This benefits you two-fold.
-First, more succinct datasets allow you to retain an audience’s attention span (which is only eight seconds).
+First, more succinct datasets allow you to retain an audience’s attention span (only eight seconds).
 And, second, shorter data — and content, in general — is more digitally compatible.

 Considering that mobile compatibility and software development is credited by 59% of those in the multifamily industry for improving customer service, it’s also no surprise that there is now a demand for software programmers with a degree in computer science.
 However, whatever platform you use, your audience won’t be engaged if you present them with a hodgepodge of figures and statistics.